CSCI-40500-77100-Spring-2021/project-13/README.md

 ## Docker

-To run this docker container on your terminal, please do the following:
+To run this docker image on your terminal, please do the following:

 1. First you need to pull the docker image and to do that type `docker pull rakilzzz/myday`
 2. Rename the container to myday by typing `docker tag rakilzzz/myday myday`